Brunolf Baade: Early years

 Baade attended the Emperor Frederick Grammar School (Kaiser-Friedrich-Realgymnasium) locally from 1910, successfully completing his school-leaving exam in 1922.
-When he was 14, his enthusiastic if brief involvement in some of the preparations for revolution, which erupted in postwar Germany, alarmed his parents, who were never themselves particularly political, and suggested that his rather conservative school environment had released a rebellious streak in the boy.
+When he was 14, his enthusiastic if brief involvement in some of the preparations for revolution, which erupted in post-World War I Germany, alarmed his parents, who were never themselves particularly political, and suggested that his rather conservative school environment had released a rebellious streak in the boy.

-He then studied at the Technical University of Berlin.
+He then studied at the Technische Hochschule in Berlin (now Technische Universität Berlin).
 He combined his time as a student with an internship at Blohm + Voss in Hamburg, reflecting his ambition at that time to make his career in the booming ship-building industry.
 In Hamburg, he was involved in the construction of the Waskenland.
 Later, after the ship had been fitted out, she made her maiden voyage to South America.
 Baade joined the crew as a coal trimmer, and then took the opportunity to explore South America, discovering its people and customs.